Postnatal depression

 Postnatal depression is no different to depression you can get at any other time.
 It’s referred to as postnatal depression if you have recently had a baby.
 Postnatal depression most often starts within the first couple of months after giving birth.
 But you may get it up to a year later.

-Lots of people feel overwhelmed, tearful and emotional for a few days after having a baby.
-This is sometimes called the baby blues and usually starts within three to 10 days after your baby is born.
-Baby blues usually pass within a few days, without the need for treatment or additional support.
+Lots of people feel overwhelmed, tearful and emotional after having a baby.
+This is sometimes called the baby blues and usually starts within 3 to 10 days after your baby is born.
+Baby blues usually pass on their own within a few days.

 Postnatal depression is more intense and lasts longer than the baby blues.
-It affects between one and two in 10 women within a year of giving birth.
+It can affect between one to two in every 10 women in the first year of giving birth.

-You can get depression while you’re pregnant too.
-This is called antenatal or prenatal depression.
-Perinatal depression covers both antenatal and postnatal depression.
-Partners of people who have recently given birth can also experience depression.
-Some people refer to this as postnatal depression too.
-There can be many reasons for this.
-They include having extra responsibilities, financial pressures and lack of sleep.
-Relationship problems can also be a factor.
+Partners of people who have recently given birth can also develop depression or anxiety.
+Some people may refer to this as postnatal depression too.
+There can be many reasons for this such as extra responsibilities, financial pressure, and lack of sleep.
+Having a baby can be a huge adjustment.
+It’s important that partners also seek help and support for mental health problems.

 If you need help now